Previous: Record Splitting with Standard awk, Up: How Input Is Split into Records [Contents][Index]

 record starts at the end of the matching string.
 This general rule is

-actually at work in the usual case, where RS
+actually at work in the usual case, where RS contains just a

 newline: a record ends at the beginning of the next matching string (the